-Many are predicting that Apple will release an iPad mini tablet at some point before Black Friday.
+Many are predicting that Apple will release updated iPad tablets at some point before Black Friday.
 Should that happen, you can add it to the list of highly demanded tablets.
-We don’t expect any deals on a new iPad, although we expect free items to be offered with the purchase of the standard iPad models at a few retailers.
+We don’t expect any deals on these new iPads, although we expect free items to be offered with the purchase of the standard iPad models at a few retailers.

-Inexpensive Android tablets will once again dominate the Black Friday ads this year because of their low prices.
+should again dominate the Black Friday ads this year because of their low prices.
 Expect many tablets in the $49 range, usually 7” or 8” models with 4GB of storage space.
-Step up to a 10” Android 4.0 model with 8GB storage for around $129.
+Step up to a 10” Android model with 8GB storage for around $99.
 Look for great deals on higher-end Android tablets from manufacturers such as Asus, Toshiba, Samsung and others.
 These were some of last year's underrated Black Friday deals.

 eReaders will also be very popular this year.
 Amazon recently introduced new versions of their very highly rated Paperwhite models.
-These, as well as the original Kindle and Barnes & Noble Nook eReaders will appear in many Black Friday ads this year.
+These, as well as the original Kindle and Barnes & Noble NOOK eReaders will appear in many Black Friday ads this year.
 Expect price cuts on older generation models as well as retailers hope to clear old stock before the end of the year.
 You may also see refurbished models of these tablets, specifically the NOOK models, in Black Friday ads this year.

-In our recent Black Friday survey, we asked our visitors for price predictions, and their thoughts were pretty much in line with our own.
-We expect to see the most common Black Friday HDTV, a 32" LCD model, as low as $149 this year.
-During the last few months on GottaDeal.com, we've posted deals for 32" HDTVs for as low as $179, so it's completely realistic to expect deals in Black Friday ads for under $150 on a lower-quality model.
+Based on our research and the opinions of our visitors, we expect to see one of the most common Black Friday HDTV sizes, a 32" LCD model, to appear for as low as $139 this year.
+During the last few months on GottaDeal.com, we've consistently posted deals for 32" HDTVs for as low as $179, so it's completely realistic to expect deals in Black Friday ads for under $150 on a lower-quality model.

-Another very popular HDTV that is commonly seen in ads is a 42” 1080p model, usually from a well-known brand.
-On GottaDeal.com we've posted 42" 1080p LCD HDTVs for under $400 recently, so it would not surprise us to see a 42" 1080p LCD HDTV in Black Friday ads for around $349 or less.
+Another very popular HDTV that is commonly seen in ads is a 42" 1080p model, usually from a well-known brand.
+On GottaDeal.com we've posted 42" 1080p LCD HDTVs for under $400 recently, so it would not surprise us to see a 42" 1080p LCD HDTV in Black Friday ads for around $299 or less.
 Expect a cheaper 42” plasma HDTV for as low as $249.
 Larger 47" and 50" LCD or LED models should be available for around $349 and $399 respectively.
 A 60" HDTV for $499 would not surprise us this year as prices on the larger sizes have dropped.

 Bargains on smaller HDTVs will also be plentiful this year.
-We expect to see a bedroom-sized 24” HDTVs for around $99 and even smaller 19" LCD HDTV models for around $69 this year, so it should be a great year to outfit your entire home with HD-capable displays.
-Although with prices falling for larger 32” models, it’s usually worth the extra cost to upgrade to one of those models if you have the room.
+We expect to see a bedroom-sized 24” HDTVs for around $79 and even smaller 19" LCD HDTV models for around $59 this year, so it should be a great year to outfit your entire home with HD-capable displays.

 While Black Friday is a great time to buy the loss-leader, lower-end HDTVs, if you are looking for a deal on a higher quality, name-brand HDTV, the best time to buy is typically in early to mid-December as retailers tend to ramp up the deals to get those last minute sales before the holidays.
 And even if you miss those deals, the pre-Super Bowl TV deals are also very attractive every year.